MENU

-Euglena Group considers its employees (hereinafter referred to as "colleagues"*) to be one of the foundations of sustainable business growth, and will promote management that respects colleagues and all stakeholders involved in the business. *In our group, we refer to our employees as "friends."
+Euglena Group considers its employees (hereinafter referred to as "our colleagues"*) to be one of the cornerstones of sustainable business growth, and will promote management that respects our colleagues and all stakeholders involved in our business. *Our group refers to our employees as "our colleagues."

 Our group adheres to the Universal Bill of Human Rights (Universal Declaration of Human Rights, International Covenant on Economic, Social and Cultural Rights, International Covenant on Civil and Political Rights), International Labor Organization's Fundamentals of Work, etc. We endorse the ten principles of the United Nations Global Compact, the United Nations Declaration on Principles and Rights, and the United Nations Guiding Principles on Business and Human Rights, and promote respect for human rights.